JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 # Configuration

+The subsequent sections describe the various utilities and configurations of the CodeGPT application.

-## CodeGPT Menu
+## CodeGPT Stack

+Explore the significant facets of the CodeGPT software stack.

-### CodeGPT Tools
+### CodeGPT Toolbox

-1. `Chat` with the models of your favorite `provider` or with the agents on CodeGPT Plus.
+1. `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
-2. On `AI Agents Marketplace` check the agents available on Marketplace and interact with them. ⚠️ Do not forget select `CodeGPT Plus` as provider and set the connection.
-Also you can try it directly from the `⌂` button.
+2. `AI Agents Marketplace`: Peruse viable agents in the Marketplace and interact with them.
+Ensure you choose `CodeGPT Plus` as your provider and establish the mandatory connection.
+You also have the option to explore directly from the Home `⌂` button.
-3. On `React Sandbox`  interact sending imagens.
-[React Sandbox](http://localhost:54112/vision), is a experimental tool allows you to build React components.
-You can either type a command or upload an image to interact.
+3. `React Sandbox`: Experiment with React components through interaction or image upload.
+Visit [React Sandbox](http://localhost:54112/vision) for a hands-on experience.

 ### Settings

-1. `Autocomplete` suggests completions for code elements based on what the developer has typed so far.
-This includes variables, functions, methods, classes, and keywords relevant to the programming language and context.
-For more details check this [link](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion).
-   ⚠️Do not forget to set a provider before use this feature.
-If you chose CodeGPT Enterprise as provider, check this [link](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion).
+These optional configurations enhance your user experience.

+1. `Autocomplete`: This feature provides code completion suggestions based on the developer's input.
+It covers multiple aspects, including variables, functions, methods, classes, and context-specific keywords.
+[Check out this guide](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion) for further explanation.
+Remember to choose a provider first.
+If your choice is CodeGPT Enterprise, refer to [this link](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion).
-2. On `Theme`, change the appereance to the dark or light theme.
+2. `Theme`: Alter the visual interface of the application by switching between the dark and light themes.

-### Help
+### Assistance
+Look here when you need help.

-- Request `Help` if need orientation on how to use the tools, or check our `Docs` and `API Docs`.
+- `Help`: If you require additional assistance, this section offers guidance on the various tools.
+Alternatively, consult the `Docs` and `API Docs`.
-- If you found an `issue` you can report it in the [Github repository](https://github.com/davila7/code-gpt-docs/issues/240).
+- `Issue Reporting`: Any issues you encounter can be reported in the [Github repository](https://github.com/davila7/code-gpt-docs/issues/240).

 ## Select model provider

-1. Select your AI provider from the dropdown menu, then enter the API Key for the selected provider or follow the instructions for specific steps.
+1. Select your AI provider from the dropdown menu, then enter the `API Key` for the selected provider or follow the instructions for specific steps.

 :::info Get your API Key